akwargs/PythonMisc/README.md

-# PythonMisc
+# personal python junk
-personal python junk i don't know what to do with
+- just a few things i don't want to delete
+- cisco-ios or nx-os to xlsx
+- aruba (procurve) to xlsx
+- TODO: aruba (cx)